What Is Tonsillitis?

 - bacteria, in which case the doctor will prescribe an antibiotic.
 Help your child take the antibiotic exactly as directed.
 This helps symptoms clear up quickly and prevents spreading the infection to others.

-Rarely, a health care provider might recommend a tonsillectomy (surgery to remove the tonsils) if a child's tonsils get infected a lot or are so big they make it hard to breathe at night.
+Rarely, the doctor or an otolaryngologist might recommend a tonsillectomy (surgery to remove the tonsils) if a child's tonsils get infected a lot or are so big they make it hard to breathe at night.
 Tonsillectomy used to be very commonly done.
 Now, experts use guidelines to decide if tonsil removal is the best treatment.
 In general, tonsillectomy may be considered if a child has seven sore throat episodes in 1 year, five episodes 2 years in a row, or three episodes 3 years in a row.

 How Can I Help My Child Feel Better?